laravel/docs/helpers.md

     // 'Taylor Otwell'

-If necessary, you may pass another Closure as the third parameter to the `when` method.
-This Closure will execute if the condition parameter evaluates to `false`.
+If necessary, you may pass another closure as the third parameter to the `when` method.
+This closure will execute if the condition parameter evaluates to `false`.

 <a name="method-fluent-str-when-empty"></a>
 #### `whenEmpty` {#collection-method}

-The `whenEmpty` method invokes the given Closure if the string is empty.
-If the Closure returns a value, that value will also be returned by the `whenEmpty` method.
-If the Closure does not return a value, the fluent string instance will be returned:
+The `whenEmpty` method invokes the given closure if the string is empty.
+If the closure returns a value, that value will also be returned by the `whenEmpty` method.
+If the closure does not return a value, the fluent string instance will be returned:

     use Illuminate\Support\Str;